briankwest/roomservice/README.md

 ### 2. `delete_items`

-- **Description**: Removes items from the customer's order based on the provided SKUs and phone number.
+- **Description**: Removes items from the customer's order based on the provided SKUs and room number.
 - **Function Name**: `delete_items`
 - **Parameters**: